 Cuchron (Pty) Ltd and Steamboat Graphite (Pty) Ltd are the new mining houses within the Blouberg municipality.
 They intend to invest on the Mine Development activities, Beneficiation Plant and associated infrastructure.
 The projects are located on the farms Steamboat 306MR and Inkom 305MR, which are situated approximately 36km south-west of Alldays and 54km north-west of Vivo in the Blouberg Local Municipality, Capricorn District of Limpopo Province within Kgoshi Kibi's Traditional Council.
 The combined extent of the two projects are 27ha in total.
-The mine has been granted mining license.
-The mine has no Social and Lab our Plan because which is no documented in the IDP of the municipality.
-There is information deficit on the mine because the bosses are not cooperating with the municipality.
+The mine is still on EIA process in preparation for the mining license.
+The stakeholders will be notified once the EIA report is available for comments.